theantichris/Simple-Plugin-Framework/README.md

 ## Introduction

-This is an OOP framework for making the development of WordPress plugins easier.
+This is an OOP framework for making the development of WordPress plugins easier and more strongly typed.

-It simplifies the creation of custom post types, taxonomies, pages, and settings.
-It also includes a class for using a view model for displaying HTML output.
+Each WordPress Object in the framework handles the WordPress specific registration functions and ties those functions to the right hooks automatically so a use only needs to set up properties and create the object.

 ## Getting Started